oprietop/torrmleaf/README.md

 # torrmleaf
 Clean Leaf files from torrented directories.

-When downloading torrents over already populated directories we are prone end with leftover files that ccan grow to quite a bunch over the time (Damn Mame and Touhou torrents!).
+When downloading torrents over already populated directories we are prone to end with leftover files that can grow to quite a bunch over the time (Damn Mame and Touhou torrents!).
 This utility will list the files from a directory that aren't on a torrent file and prompt you to move them out.
 * Usage:
 Specifying the torrent file and his already downloaded directory: